Welcome to Our Blog

-The three towns surrounding the lake are working together through their Tri-Town Committee on shared Lake Fairlee issues including the dam.
-They are hoping to rebuild the existing dam in the summer of 2015.
+The three towns surrounding the lake began working together in 2012 through their Tri-Town Committee on shared Lake Fairlee issues including the dam.
+They are planning to rebuild the existing dam in the summer of 2015.
 In May of 2015 voters in each town approved a bond issue that will allow construction to proceed.
 In June of 2016 construction began.
 You can read out posts on the dam here or visit the Commtitee’s website at lakefairleedam.info to find more information about the dam and the process leading to its repair.

 If you are looking for a particular topic, check the subject categories down to the right.
 If you just want to browse, here are some representative entries.